shibatch/grantback/v0.4/GUIDE_FOR_ADOPTERS.md

 <summary>Your Discretion</summary>
 &nbsp;

 As the Licensor, the decision on how to handle non-compliance ultimately rests with you.
-While the license provides for automatic termination for a breach, fostering a positive and collaborative community often involves dialogue and giving creators a reasonable chance to rectify mistakes where appropriate.
+While a breach gives you the right to terminate the license, fostering a positive and collaborative community often involves dialogue and giving creators a reasonable chance to rectify mistakes where appropriate.
 However, for serious, repeated, or bad-faith breaches, relying on the termination clause and requesting removal of the content might be necessary to protect your rights and the integrity of your licensing approach.

 The goal is to balance the enforcement of your license terms with practical community management.
 Having a clear license helps set expectations, and open communication can help resolve many issues constructively.
-The "automatic termination" provision in Clause 8 is specifically designed to support this balance.
+The "discretionary termination" provision in Clause 8 is specifically designed to support this balance.
 It gives you, the Licensor, a strong legal foundation by establishing that a breach results in termination, while simultaneously granting you the full discretion to decide if, when, and how to enforce that termination.
 This structure ensures you are never forced into a harsh, mechanical response, giving you the time and opportunity to first engage in a thorough discussion with the Licensee.
 You can then always choose a path of dialogue and constructive resolution, such as granting new, separate permissions to the Licensee after discussion.
 </details>